-- The usage and placement of AUD marks, name, images and/or any other university-related content shall not be reproduced, republished, redistributed, sold, licensed, manipulated, transferred, digitally transmitted, or copied in whole, or in part, in any manner, or by way of any media production, to any individual, or corporate entity, without the prior written consent of the AUD Communications Office and payment of the appropriate royalty for reuse, should the latter be deemed necessary by the university's Administration. - AUD marks are not to be shared with an external party without prior approval from the Communications Office.
-Requests for permission to reproduce AUD marks, name, photographic materials, and/or any university-related content, should be addressed to the Communications Office at communications@aud.edu.
-The AUD Content Terms of Use Form must be signed. - All university publications, online and print, including but not restricted to catalogs, leaflets, brochures, banners, posters, newsletters, handbooks and the likes are to be reviewed, approved, and processed through the Communications Office.
-Student-led events related artwork is coordinated and approved by the Office of Student Affairs.
+- The usage and placement of AUD marks, name, images and/or any other university-related content shall not be reproduced, republished, redistributed, sold, licensed, manipulated, transferred, digitally transmitted, or copied in whole, or in part, in any manner, or by way of any media production, to any individual, or corporate entity, without the prior written consent of the AUD Office of Communications and payment of the appropriate royalty for reuse, should the latter be deemed necessary by the university's Administration. - AUD marks are not to be shared with an external party without prior approval from the Office of Communications.
+Requests for permission to reproduce AUD marks, name, photographic materials, and/or any university-related content, should be addressed to the Office of Communications at communications@aud.edu.
+The AUD Content Terms of Use Form must be signed. - All university publications, online and print, including but not restricted to catalogs, leaflets, brochures, banners, posters, newsletters, handbooks and the like are to be reviewed, approved, and processed through the Office of Communications.
+Student-led events related artwork is coordinated and approved by the Office of Student Affairs. - Requests for permission to film on campus should also be addressed to the Office of Communications at communications@aud.edu.
+The AUD Filming on Campus Authorization Form must be signed. - AUD Students (current or alumni) or freelance designers commissioned to develop material for the university must sign the AUD Related Artwork Material Property Waiver Form.

-- Requests for permission to film on campus should also be addressed to the Communications Office at communications@aud.edu.
-The AUD Filming on Campus Authorization Form must be signed. - AUD Students (current or alumni) or freelance designers commissioned to develop material for the university must sign the AUD Related Artwork Material Property Waiver Form. - Speakers invited on campus to present lectures or workshops are to be approved by the Provost and Chief Academic Officer's Office.
+• Speakers invited on campus to present lectures or workshops are to be approved by the Office of the Provost and Chief Academic Officer.
 The Guest Speaker Approval Form must be signed by the Office of the Provost and Chief Academic Officer, for the booking to be approved through the Events Calendar.

-As a rule of thumb, the following need to be coordinated and approved by the Communications Office:
+As a rule of thumb, the following need to be coordinated and approved by the Office of Communications: